onimur/handle-path-oz/README.md

    ```

   ### :video_game: Controller
-  We have 2 methods in the listeners, 1 of which is optional:
+  We have two methods in the listeners, one of which is optional:
   ```
       //On Completion (Sucess or Error)
       //If there is a cancellation or error, the entire task that was handled will be returned in the list.